tgfrerer/island/README.md

 ## Building an Island project

+> [!IMPORTANT]
+>
-🚨 If you freshly cloned the Island repository, remember to update submodules before proceeding.🚨
+> If you freshly cloned the Island repository, remember to update
+> submodules before proceeding.

     git submodule init
     git submodule update --depth=1